markfm62/Pull_Properties/README.md

 # Pull_Properties
-Utility to extract the fields from firmware build.prop files.
+Utility to extract the fields needed for a pif.json file from a firmware build.prop file.

 Output files:
 1. xxxx.txt - list of the fields pulled from the firmware
 2. xxxx.build.prop - the build.prop is renamed with a descriptive prefix after processing
 3. xxxx_MHPCstring.txt - an MHPC-module-format fingerprint string.
 4. xxxx_V15_pif.json - format used in PIF V15 releases
 5. _prints.txt - Master list of prop files that were extracted, sorted alphabetically.
-I later append "BAD" or "GOOD" at the end of each line, after testing with a PI checker.
+This can be used to keep a master list of usable pif.json, by later appending "BAD" or "GOOD" at the end of each line, after testing with a PI checker.
 This file grows as additional build.prop are processed, 1 line per build.prop

 Read the script header comment sections for description of its usage.